flrd/standardlastprofile/README.md

 similar customers.

 For each unique combination of `profile_id`, `period` and `day` there are 96 x 1/4 hour measurements in watts.
-If `H0` keeps you puzzled, you are not alone:
+If you have no idea what `H0` means, you are not alone:

 - `H0`: households (German: “Haushalte”)
 - `G0` to `G6`: commerce (“Gewerbe”)